· Animal and Food Science

 If approved by the academic vice president, the documentation will be submitted to the director of Technology Support who will procure the devices, charging the approved account.
 Once the devices are received by Information Technology, they will be tagged and delivered to the authorized employees.
 As approved by the department chair, a purchasing card may be used for payment of the ongoing data or internet access costs.

-Once a position is approved, the department chair develops a job description (see 6.4.2 Hiring Temporary and Full-time Faculty Members).
+Once a position is approved, the department chair develops a job description (see 6.4.2 Hiring Visiting and Full-time Faculty Members).
 Announcements are posted by the Academic Office for one to three months, beginning in late summer.
 Department chairs are encouraged to broadly disseminate the announcements through other universities and professional associations, especially those with large numbers of Church members.

-Once the applications for full-time and temporary positions have been gathered, department chairs and faculty members on the search committee evaluate the candidates.
+Once the applications for full-time and visiting positions have been gathered, department chairs and faculty members on the search committee evaluate the candidates.
 Access to application material is given with a high degree of trust, and it is essential that confidentiality be maintained.
 Information about candidates should not be shared with students, other candidates, family members, or individuals not directly involved in the hiring process.

 It is the responsibility of the department chair to conduct a thorough review of the references on any principal candidates' applications.
 The department chair and members of the department search committee should conduct a telephone or internet conference with all applicants of interest.
 These preliminary interviews must be conducted carefully to avoid questions that are not legal or ethical.
 They should also avoid any inference of a job offer to the applicants.